GC4NC: A Benchmark Framework for Graph Condensation on Node Classification with New Insights: Introduction

-Despite the rapid advancements in this field, the lack of a unified and comprehensive evaluation protocol for GC significantly hinders progress in evaluating, understanding and improving these methods. \underline{\textit{First}}, existing GC methods adopt different approaches to select the best condensed graphs after condensation, including variations in validation models, reliance on test set results rather than validation outcomes, and inconsistent validation intervals. \underline{\textit{Second}}, while all methods are evaluated based on their condensation performance, many of them overlook critical aspects such as scalability and NAS effectiveness. \underline{\textit{Third}}, the impact of design choices during condensation, such as data initialization and decisions about learning the graph structure in condensed graphs, remains poorly understood. \underline{\textit{Fourth}}, despite the success of GC methods in maintaining GNN performance relative to the original graph, it remains unclear whether they also preserve critical graph properties of their large counterparts. \underline{\textit{Finally}}, since GC is designed to retain the most critical information from the original graph, it may potentially filter out noise, but the robustness of GC methods against distortions has not yet been studied.
-By systematically addressing these limitations, this work aims to shed light on the successes and pitfalls in current GC research and guide future directions in this evolving area.
+Despite the rapid advancements in this field, the lack of a unified and comprehensive evaluation protocol for GC significantly hinders progress in evaluating, understanding and improving these methods. \underline{\textit{First}}, existing GC methods adopt different approaches to select the best condensed graphs, including variations in validation models, reliance on test set results rather than validation ones, and conducting overly frequent intermediate validations, which could introduce unfairness in evaluation. {\underline{\textit{Second}}, while most GC methods are evaluated primarily on performance and transferability, they often neglect critical aspects such as the effectiveness of NAS.
+Furthermore, intuitive benefits of GC like privacy preservation and denoising ability are frequently mentioned but remain under-explored~\cite{ddsurvey,hashemi2024comprehensive}.} \underline{\textit{Third}}, the impact of design choices during the condensation process including the condensation objectives, how condensed graphs are initialized, whether to generate a condensed graph structure, and which graph properties to preserve, are still poorly understood.
+By systematically addressing these limitations, we aim to shed light on the successes and pitfalls in current GC research and guide future directions in this evolving area.
+Given that most GC methods are developed for node classification (NC), we will focus on this task and propose a new benchmark framework, GC4NC, with the following contributions: \begin{compactenum}[\textbullet] \item \textbf{A Fair Evaluation Protocol.} We establish a graph condensation benchmark by introducing a fair and consistent evaluation protocol that facilitates comparison across methods.
+This unified evaluation approach properly utilizes validation data to select the most effective condensed graphs.
+In addition, we provide an open-source, well-structured, and user-friendly codebase specifically designed to facilitate easy integration and evaluation of different GC approaches.